volodymyrhudyma/blog/content/blog/top-mistakes-most-react-developers-make.md

 In the next chapter let's find out why.

-## Creating new functions on every render
+## Creating New Functions On Every Render

 To bind a function to the context means to create a new one.